 • Consideration – While communicating, it is essential to take the target group into consideration.
 It is important to relate to them and be involved.

-• Conciseness – Conciseness means communicating what you want to convey in least possible words, without forgoing the other c’s of communication.
+• Conciseness – Conciseness means communicating what you want to convey in least possible words, without forgoing the other c’s of communications.

 SOME BASIC SKILLS FOR COMMUNICATION

-Certain skills make the communication better and can help one to stand out from the competition.
+Certain skills make the communications better and can help one to stand out from the competition.
 These attributes help a person to get hired, land promotions and be a success throughout his/her career.

 • Listening – Being a good listener is one of the best ways to be a good communicator.
 No one likes to communicate with someone who only voices his/ her opinion but does not take the time to listen to the other person.

-• Non-verbal communication – Your body language, eye contact, hand gesture and tone of voice; all colour the message which you are trying to convey.
+• Non-verbal communications – Your body language, eye contact, hand gesture and tone of voice; all colour the message which you are trying to convey.

 • Confidence – It is important to be confident in your interaction with others.
 Confidence shows your co-workers that you believe in what you are saying and will follow through.